-You can try the Gaelic Games out for yourself on your trip to Ireland.
+You can experience the Gaelic Games on your trip to Ireland.
 If you fancy an excuse to have a good run about with your mates (with the added bonus of tackling each other to the ground every five minutes) then we can sort out a taster session where you can learn the basics of these national sports and get a real flavour for this institution of Irish culture.

 It’s a great bonding experience and terrific craic, as well as being suitable for all skill levels.
 And you never know, you may even find your calling at the end of a hurley.

 Plus, you get to dress the stag up like the clown that he is...

 The games are purposefully and proudly amateur.
 They are generally known as a beacon of humility, with players’ names absent from their shirts and the players, managers and coaches all unpaid.
 This has helped to keep the focus on the simple love of the game – a refreshing attitude in a world of millionaire sports personalities and enormous egos.

 The traditional Irish games (that became the Gaelic Games as we know them today) have been played in Ireland for thousands of years.
 It’s said that, when the Egyptians were building their pyramids, the Irish were Hurling.